-Our red nose pitbulls thrive on the Texas border and get plenty of action due to a number of illegal crossings.
-We live in a border town located close to the Rio Grande River and have many issues with illegal aliens crossing the river to come into the United States.
+We are dog enthusiasts located on the South Texas border dedicated to the promotion and preservation of this valiant creature known as the American Pitbull Terrier (APBT).
+We are not a kennel.
+Our red nose dogs are our pets and are used as watchdogs.
+We live in a border town located close to the Rio Grande River and have many issues with illegal aliens crossing it to come into the United States.
 Our neighborhood is a few miles away with nothing but wooded area in between.
 This makes it ideal ground for illegal aliens to cross fairly undetected.
-As our name implies, our red nose pitbulls are literally Border Town Pitbulls.
-They are our eyes and ears in this unsettling environment.

 Needless to say, this situation poses a real threat to our property and personal safety.
 Our dogs help protect our property from intruders and this gives us some peace of mind.